 Asparagus is as nutritious as it is beautiful and versatile.
 Although asparagus can taste sweet, it is very low on the glycemic index, and high in fiber, making it ideal for those watching their sugar intake.
 Asparagus is high in vitamin K which helps prevent the hardening of arteries, is crucial for building healthy bones, and is an adjunct to vitamin D, which many of us are deficient in.
 In addition, it is low in saturated fat, and very low in sodium and cholesterol and high in many vitamins and minerals including Calcium and Magnesium.

-Asparagus has more appeal than it’s health content.
+Asparagus has more appeal than its health content.
 It is tasty, yet can adapt to the flavors needed in any recipe.
 While garlic is a natural pair, asparagus goes extremely well with thyme.
 Since it’s been colder than usual this past week, I’ve been craving hearty, creamy food more than usual.
 This vegan broccoli soup is similar and appeals to me for the same reasons.

 So, I’ve been making this creamy asparagus soup.
 It addresses my need to feel satisfied yet doesn’t compromise in the nutrition department.
 This recipe can be made in advance, but it’s quick and simple and therefore can be made at the last minute too!
 A win-win-win by anyone’s counting!
 By adding the asparagus garnish to the pureed soup it’s company worthy too!